AfriForum: Racism and hate speech campaigns

-Julius Malema, then President of the ANCLY, at the University of Johannesburg in 2010 sang the song Dubul' ibhunu in the context of post-1994 South Africa's slow resolution to the problem unequal distribution of land ownership along racial lines.
+Julius Malema, then President of the ANCYL, at the University of Johannesburg in 2010 sang the song "Dubul' ibhunu" in the context of post-1994 South Africa's slow resolution to the problem unequal distribution of land ownership along racial lines.
 Four weeks after Malema's 2010 singing of the song, Eugène Terre'Blanche; a farmer, white supremacist, convicted criminal and founder of the Afrikaner nationalist and neo-Nazi paramilitary group, Afrikaner Weerstandsbeweging; was murdered on his farm by a black employee.
 Following these event, AfriForum opened a civil case against Malema alleging that his use of the song was a provocation to racial violence and hate speech.

-It was initially ruled that the song constituted hate speech, but after several rounds of appeals, the highest court in South Africa - the constitutional court - ultimately ruled that the song does not constitute hate speech and is instead a resistance song which is appropriate due to its historical context.
+It was initially ruled that the song constituted hate speech, but after several rounds of appeals, the highest court in South Africa - the constitutional court - ultimately on 27 March 2025 refused AfriForum leave to appeal, holding that the application "bears no reasonable prospects of success".

 AfriForum has laid criminal charges against other political figures, and social media users that it deemed to be inciting violence and racism, In June 2011, AfriForum said that they plan to lay criminal charges against 100 social media users for incitement of violence. and created a unit against racism and hate speech.
 It also addressed racist incidents involving a number of people, Dan Roodt, and the paramilitary Kommandokorps and has stated that it regards the use of the 'k-word' kaffir to be a "gross human rights violation".

-In June 2022, AfriForum opened a hate speech case against the Economic Freedom Fighters (EFF) party for six instances between 2016 and 2019 for singing "shoot the boer" at different events.
+In 2020, AfriForum opened a hate speech case against the Economic Freedom Fighters (EFF) party for six instances between 2016 and 2019 for singing "shoot the boer" at different events.
 In late August the Johannesburg High Court dismissed the case with costs.
 Ernst Roets testified as an expert witness with the judge saying that he failed to meet the standards required.
 AfriForum has stated that it will appeal.

 Minority rights

 AfriForum has engaged with the UN on matters pertaining to minorities' rights and has been officially recognized as a non-governmental organization (NGO) with special advisory status.
 The group has criticized the governing African National Congress (ANC) for what it sees as a denial of minority rights in the nation.
-However, City Press journalist Adriaan Basson has accused the organisation of overreacting to the situation regarding minority rights.
+However, former City Press journalist Adriaan Basson has accused the organisation of overreacting to the situation regarding minority rights.
 Basson stated in an open letter to AfriForum CEO, Kallie Kriel, that the premise of AfriForum's campaigns is one of victimhood.